 - Encrypt your backups.
 If you’re taking the precaution to encrypt your internal hard drive, then it’s only logical that you should also encrypt your backup.
 Otherwise, your data is still vulnerable.
 Don’t overlook this crucial step.

 - Store your backups in a secure location.
 Keep your storage devices someplace safe, and ideally not in the same location as your computer.
 That way, if there is a fire, or a flood, or a burglary, you won’t lose everything in one fell swoop.

 Every step matters.

 Chances are, you’ve already taken at least one of the precautions we’ve discussed.
 Or perhaps you’re even doing two or three.
-But guess what?
-If you aren’t doing all five of these steps, you’re still vulnerable.
-It’s important to remember that hackers are like bullies.
-They go for the easy targets.
-And if you’re following all the steps we’ve covered here, then it’s unlikely that they will set their sights on you.
-Good luck and stay safe out there!
+If you aren’t doing all five of these steps though, you’re still vulnerable.
+It’s important to remember that hackers go for the easy targets.
+If you’re following all the steps we’ve covered here, then it’s unlikely that they will set their sights on you.

 - Practice management tips

 This is part of an ongoing blog series that focuses on some of the fantastic features of Cliniko.
 Today we’re going to look at 2 Factor Authentication.
 What is 2 Factor Authentication (2FA)?